Monti Kids is no longer selling toys, unfortunately! If you’re looking for great Montessori-style toys, I recommend checking out Lovevery.

-I’ve had over three full months to really test out Monti Kids Level 1 with my newborn, and I have a running list of pros and cons to share.
+I’ve had over three full months to really test out this toy kit with my newborn, and I have a running list of pros and cons to share.
 Yes, I totally took notes throughout this time using the Notes app on my iPhone!

 - All of the mobiles are very thought-out and backed by science.
 I loved learning about how each mobile introduced and helped develop different skills, like mathematical sense, chromatic sense, primary colors, and visual tracking.

 - I love how everything in this kit works together.
 All of the accessories can be hung on the activity gym, and you can even hang other toys or objects you have!

 - The online video course is INCREDIBLE.
 It’s so well done and takes you through everything you need to know about every toy in the kit.
 I was able to maximize my usage of everything thanks to the amazing guides.
 I also shared my username and password with our nanny so she could also take the course.
 It not only goes over the toys but also shares developmental milestones and how to use a Montessori approach in day-to-day life.

 - Monti Kids emails you each week with reminders and instructions on which toy to introduce and tips on how to use it.
 Time flies with a baby, so I found these reminders super helpful.

 I don’t care what the product is; there are bound to be some cons.
 And I did have a few despite having overall positive feelings about these toys.

 - The mobiles are super delicate, and they kept getting twisted and tangled, which drove me nuts!
 I came to understand that they have to be delicate and lightweight so that they can flow with the air current in the room, but it was still frustrating.